nancheng58/DebiasedSR_DRO/README.md

 ```

 ## Datasets
-The default dataset setting of code is ZhihuRec and run
+The default dataset setting of code is ZhihuRec and run following code to preprocess the ZhihuRec dataset:
 ```bash
 python data/ZhihuRec/data_process_ZhihuRec.py
 ```
-to preprocess the dataset.

-For the Tenrec dataset, you need to acquire the licence, and more details can be found in this [link](https://github.com/yuangh-x/2022-NIPS-Tenrec).
+For the Tenrec dataset, the licence to acquire data is needed, and more details can be found in this [link](https://github.com/yuangh-x/2022-NIPS-Tenrec).
-After that, put the 'QB-video.csv' into 'data/Tenrec' and run
+After that, put the 'QB-video.csv' into 'data/Tenrec' and run following code to preprocess the Tenrec dataset:
 ```bash
 python data/Tenrec/data_process_Tenrec.py
 ```